Cilandiras Bridge

 According to Uşak municipality, the one arch bridge was constructed during the Phrygian era of Anatolia.

+Arch structures (bridges, buildings, aqueducts ect), were introduced during the Roman period.
+According that widely documented knowledge, the structure of Cilandiras Bridge, was probably built during the era of the East Roman Empire (Byzantium) by Greek- speaking people of the area.

 Its length is 24 m and width is 1.75 m.
 Its height over the river is 17 m.
 Both sides of the bridge superimpose on rock.
 During a maintenance, a cement portion had been added to the original structure.
 Currently there is a small hydroelectric plant next to the bridge.
 The area around the bridge and the small waterfall of the plant is a popular picnic site.